juliaguida/oystercard/pills/pairing.md

 The **navigator's** role is to try and think more broadly about where the code is going; to act as a sounding board to the driver and to offer suggestions on architectural design or to be looking up documentation related to the task at hand.
 The navigator should avoid constantly mentioning spelling mistakes and other typos unless the driver is really stuck.

 #### Swap often
-It's absolutely critical that you swap driver and navigator roles frequently - probably at least once every 15 minutes (and much more frequently in some specialized protocols - see below).
+It's absolutely critical that you swap driver and navigator roles frequently - probably at least once every 15 minutes (and much more frequently in some specialised protocols - see below).
 If one person carries on driving for the whole session both parties learning and code quality will be impaired.

 Whether you are extrovert or introvert, driver or navigator it is the responsibility of both of you to rotate roles.